NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.
+- \U.S. EIA 2020 Residential Energy Consumption Survey (RECS) microdata.

 Assumption
 **********

-Multi-Family building types and Mobile Homes have Flat Roof (None) only.; 1-story Single-Family building types cannot have Finished Attic/Cathedral Ceiling because that attic type is modeled as a new story and 1-story does not a second story.
+- \Multi-Family building types and Mobile Homes have Flat Roof (None) only.

+- \1-story Single-Family building types cannot have Finished Attic/Cathedral Ceiling because that attic type is modeled as a new story and 1-story does not a second story.
 4+story Single-Family and mobile homes are an impossible combination.

 Arguments
 *********